pni-lab/connattractor/docs/01-paper.md

 Connectome-based Hopfield networks, without any modifications, always converge to an equilibrium state.
-To incorporate stochastic fluctuations in neuronal activity {cite:p}`robinson2005multiscale`, we introduce weak Gaussian noise to the CHNN relaxation procedure.
+To incorporate stochastic fluctuations in neuronal activity {cite:p}`robinson2005multiscale`, we introduce weak Gaussian noise to the FCHN relaxation procedure.
 This procedure, referred to as stochastic relaxation, prevents the system from reaching equilibrium and, somewhat similarly to stochastic DCM {cite:p}`daunizeau2012stochastic`, induces complex system dynamics  (equivalent to brain activity fluctuations in our framework).
 Such a system may traverse extensive regions of the state space, in a way largely shaped by the "gravitational pull" (the so-called "basins") of multiple attractor states ({numref}`attractors`B).